Voodu/SocialGraphs02805/docs/index.md

     - Are there any strict communities or hubs?
     - Which characters are the most important?
     - Is there anything interesting about races?
-2. Determining sentiment of the books and movies over time
+2. Determining communities and sentiment of the books and movies over time
-    - TODO
-    - TODO
+    - How do communities look like in books and movies?
+    - Does TF-IDF wordclouds calculated using text chunks resemble the feelings of readers/viewers?
+    - Does the sentiment align between books and movies?

 ## Graph analysis